KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 Iterative optimization, such as a gradient ascent algorithm, is a suitable alternative.
 Starting with an arbitrary image Λ, the gradient for every {math}`\lambda_j` is computed, and a value proportional to that gradient is added.
 Gradient ascent is robust but can be very slow, so more sophisticated algorithms have been investigated.

 A very nice and simple algorithm with guaranteed convergence is the *expectation- maximization (EM)* algorithm.
 Although the resulting algorithm is simple, the underlying theory is not.
 In the following we simply state that convergence is proved and only show what the EM algorithm does.
-The interested reader is referred to appendix [??](#app:em) for some notes on convergence.
+The interested reader is referred to appendix [](#app:em) for some notes on convergence.

 (expected-value-of-poisson-variables-given-a-single-measurement)=
-##### Expected value of Poisson variables, given a single measurement
+### Expected value of Poisson variables, given a single measurement

 % ''''''''''''''''''''''''''''''''''''''''''''''''''